RocketChat/handbook/departments/mobile/README.md

 ### Pull Requests

 1. Prefer to use pull-requests to send changes to your repository always.
 It’s also very important that your pull-request have tags, milestone and the cycle.
 2. You can request your colleagues to review your PRs as much as you want.
 It’s expected that every colleague don’t take more than 24 hours to review a new pull-request.
 Taking more than 3 days to review a PR will sound us an alarm that something is not right.
-We believe that moving the project with small pull-requests is the way to go and reviewing than quickly will reduce the changes of causing conflicts and wasting time to fix it.
+We believe that moving the project with small pull-requests is the way to go and reviewing them quickly will reduce the changes of causing conflicts and wasting time to fix it.

 ### Issues